Learn how to make Cricut paper flowers that can be used to embellish anything. Cricut roses are fun and easy to make once you learn how!

 And I don’t think they have to be real flowers.
 I think all different kinds of flowers, no matter what medium, can bring happiness.
 I love having real flowers, but unless you have a great green thumb (which I don’t!) they can be expensive.

 Cricut flowers can be used to embellish almost anything.
-The 3D flowers can be added to cards, presents, signs, your wall, and to cakes or donuts!
-I wanted to show you how quick and easy they are to make to get you inspired to try.
+The 3D flowers can be added to shadow boxes, cards, presents, signs, your wall, and to cakes or donuts for weddings or baby showers!
+I wanted to show you how quick and easy paper flowers with Cricut are to make to get you inspired to try.

 Make sure to watch the quick video to see exactly how I rolled the Cricut flowers.
-There are also printable instructions at the very end of the post.
+There are also printable instructions on how to make paper flowers with Cricut at the very end of the post.

 Materials Needed for Cricut Paper Flowers: